 Having your driving licence revoked effectively means that it has been cancelled.
-You won’t be allowed to drive again until you’ve got a new provisional licence—when you’ll be subject to the same rules as any other learner driver.
+You won’t be allowed to drive again until you’ve got a new provisional licence, which you have to pay for again.
+Once you’ve received that, you’ll be subject to the same rules as any other learner driver.
 You can only drive with a full licence again when you’ve proven you can drive safely—by resitting both the theory and practical tests.

 Revocation isn’t the same as a driving disqualification, which is often reserved for more serious offences, such as drink—or drug—driving.
 Getting disqualified from driving means that you are banned from getting behind the wheel for a certain period of time, although you will not usually have to resit your test.

 What actions will result in points on my licence?